Efficiently Approximating Vertex Cover on Scale-Free Networks with Underlying Hyperbolic Geometry: Introduction

 \section{Introduction}

 A \emph{vertex cover} of a graph is a subset of the vertices that leaves the graph edgeless upon deletion.
 Since the problem of finding a smallest vertex cover is NP-complete~\cite{k-racp-72}, there are probably no algorithms that solve it efficiently.
-Nevertheless, the problem is highly relevant due to its applications in computational biology~\cite{acf-kavcp-04}, scheduling~\cite{elw-vcms-16}, and internet security~\cite{ffg-cowpun-07}.
+Nevertheless, the problem is relevant due to its applications in computational biology~\cite{acf-kavcp-04}, scheduling~\cite{elw-vcms-16}, and internet security~\cite{ffg-cowpun-07}.
 Therefore, there is an ongoing effort in exploring methods that can be used in practice~\cite{ai-bf-16, acl-ichvc-12}, and while they often work well, they still cannot guarantee efficient running times.

 A commonly used approach to overcoming this issue are approximation algorithms.
 There, the idea is to settle for a near-optimal solution while guaranteeing an efficient running time.
-For the vertex cover problem, a simple greedy approach computes an approximation in linear time by iteratively adding the vertex with the largest degree to the cover and removing it from the graph.
-In general graphs, this algorithm, which we call \emph{standard greedy}, cannot guarantee a better approximation ratio than $\log(n)$, i.e., there are graphs where it produces a vertex cover whose size exceeds the one of an optimum by a factor of $\log(n)$.
+For the vertex cover problem, a simple greedy approach computes an approximation in quasi-linear time by iteratively adding the vertex with the largest degree to the cover and removing it from the graph.
+In general graphs, this algorithm, which we call \emph{standard greedy}, cannot guarantee a better approximation ratio than $\log(n)$, i.e., there are graphs where it produces a vertex cover whose size exceeds the one of an optimum by a factor of $\log(n)$~\cite{j-aacp-74}.
 This can be improved to a $2$-approximation using a simple linear-time algorithm.
 The best known polynomial time approximation reduces the factor to $2 - \Theta(\log(n)^{-1/2})$~\cite{k-barvcp-09}.
-However, there is reason to believe that it is NP-hard to approximate an optimal vertex cover within a factor of $2 - \varepsilon$ for all $\varepsilon > 0$~\cite{kr-v-08} and it is proven that finding a $\sqrt{2}$-approximation is NP-hard~\cite{sms-psggh-18}.
+However, assuming the unique games conjecture, it is NP-hard to approximate an optimal vertex cover within a factor of $2 - \varepsilon$ for all $\varepsilon > 0$~\cite{kr-v-08} and it is proven that finding a $\sqrt{2}$-approximation is NP-hard~\cite{sms-psggh-18}.